dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ## Storage Output

-- The following output shows the HDFS storage size of the generated managed tables in `Hive` engine (with and without SNAPPY compression) for each file format.
+- The following output shows the HDFS storage size of the generated managed tables in `Hive` engine (with and without SNAPPY compression) for each file format table.

     ```bash
     # hdfs dfs -du -h /warehouse/tablespace/managed/hive/db1.db